Stefano Bernardi headshot

 If you outsource manual translation to translation vendors, you effectively lose control over the translation process.
 You risk late translation delivery, you can’t make sure multi-language translations are consistent, and you don’t get to reuse previous translations.
 All these problems can drain your project budget.

-d) Coordinating the process of manual translation into multiple languages
+d) Coordinating the translation process of manual translation into multiple languages

 You would usually need to translate your manuals into more than one language - and that’s when things can get tricky for your team.
 Managing the translation process to 15+ languages is nothing short of a challenge.
 You need to coordinate linguists, numerous documents and files, and track the translation progress for each language pair.